-Conclusions
+Conclusion

-This intensive literature review, which include, but is not limited only to International Journal of Managing Projects in Business, has revealed how the form and use of the concepts “efficiency”, “effectiveness” and “efficacy”.
+This intensive literature review, which includes, but is not limited to, International Journal of Managing Projects in Business, has revealed the different forms and uses of the concepts of efficiency, effectiveness and efficacy.
 The review also covered other academic and non-academic literature in the arena of project management, including other disciplines.
-The findings from this literature study indicate that the use of the concepts efficiency, effectiveness and efficacy in International Journal of Managing Projects in Business varies from one author to another.
-Few of the authors defined the concepts before using them, in most of the cases; the use of the three concepts was vague and imprecise, except in the few cases where they were explicitly defined.
-Moreover, the use of them among project management academics and practitioners is to some extent unclear.
-There were some exceptions among professionals, especially the NGOs and public agencies (e.g. UNIDO, OECD, NORAD and JICA), and those practitioners using their methodology for post project evaluation principally.
-In other fields, such as business management and economics, even in the field of pharmacology, medicine and healthcare, the concepts are used in a more defined way and are utilized to evaluate and improve processes and performances.
-Agreeing on the concepts in the field of project management could help both academics and practitioners to structure evolution work.
-The possibility to compare the management of projects also allows for new performance indicators to be developed.
-As emphasized in the discussion chapter much of the focus when measuring project efficiency is to time and cost.
-When it comes to effectiveness, vague interpretations for this last.
-This paper contributes to the academic discourse by taking a view how the concepts are used.
-The contribution to the professional literature by this paper includes the various use of those three concepts from different angles and perceptions.
-Furthermore, this paper highlights in the contemporary literature and that not all uses of those concepts reflects their real meaning or used in vague context.
-This last point is especially important to the practitioner community to consider when using the concepts.
+The findings from this literature study indicate that the use of the concepts of efficiency, effectiveness and efficacy in International Journal of Managing Projects in Business varies from one author to another.
+Few of the authors defined the concepts before using them: use of the three concepts was vague and imprecise, except in the few cases where they were explicitly defined.
+Moreover, their use among project management academics and practitioners is to some extent unclear.
+There were some exceptions among professionals, especially NGOs and public agencies (e.g. UNIDO, OECD, NORAD and JICA), and those practitioners using their methodology principally for post-project evaluation.
+In other fields, such as business management and economics, even in the field of pharmacology, medicine and healthcare, the concepts are used in a more defined way and are utilised to evaluate and improve processes and performances.
+Agreeing on the concepts in the field of project management could help both academics and practitioners to structure evolutionary work.
+The possibility of comparing the management of projects also allows new performance indicators to be developed.
+As emphasised in the discussion chapter, much of the focus when measuring project efficiency is on time and cost.
+When it comes to effectiveness, vague interpretations persist.
+This paper contributes to the academic discourse by taking a view on how the concepts are used.
+This paper’s contribution to the professional literature includes the various uses of the three concepts from different angles and perceptions.
+Furthermore, the paper highlights in the contemporary literature that not all uses of those concepts reflect their real meaning, or they are used in a vague context.
+This last point is especially important for the practitioner community to consider when using the concepts.

-The literature review is limited by the inherent methodology of a literature review being to collate and review existing knowledge rather than create new knowledge.
-Second, as this literature, review broadly considers project management literature and complemented by other literature, it does not intend to provide a deep analysis of the concepts, but rather instead focusing on the range of prior knowledge, which closely uses of the concepts.
-There is opportunity for further research on how possible to align the understanding and the interpretations of these concepts and other concepts.
-This would provide new knowledge, which currently is under-represented in the literature and would provide pragmatic outcomes for the practitioner community.
+The literature review is limited by the inherent methodology of a literature review, being to collate and review existing knowledge rather than create new knowledge.
+Secondly, as this literature review broadly considers project management literature and is complemented by other literature, it does not intend to provide a deep analysis of the concepts, but rather focuses on the range of prior knowledge which closely uses the concepts.
+There is opportunity for further research on how possibly to align the understanding and the interpretations of these concepts and other concepts.
+This would provide new knowledge which is currently under-represented in the literature and would provide pragmatic outcomes for the practitioner community.

 References